purestorage/pso-csi/pureStorageDriver/README.md

 More details on using customized filesystem options can be found [here](../docs/csi-filesystem-options.md).

+## Using Read-Write-Many (RWX) volumes with Kubernetes

+More details on using Read-Write-Many (RWX) volumes with Kubernetes can be found [here](../docs/csi-read-write-many.md)

 ## PSO use of StorageClass

 Whilst there are some default `StorageClass` definitions provided by the PSO installation, refer [here](../docs/custom-storageclasses.md) for more details on these default storage classes and how to create your own custom storage classes that can be used by PSO.